 The activity under program 1.0 Water Resource Planning and Monitoring that may include capital improvement projects is 1.2 Research, Data Collection, Analysis and Monitoring.
-The activities and sub-activities under program 2.0 Land Acquisition, Restoration and Public Works that may include capital improvement projects are 2.1 Land Acquisition, 2.2.1 Water Resource Development Projects, 2.2.3 Other

-Water Source Development Activities, 2.3 Surface Water Projects, 2.5 Facilities Construction and Major Renovations, and 2.6 Other Acquisition and Restoration Activities.
+The activities and subactivities under program 2.0 Land Acquisition, Restoration and Public Works that may include capital improvement projects are 2.1 Land Acquisition, 2.2.1 Water Resource Development Projects, 2.2.3 Other Water Source Development Activities, 2.3 Surface Water Projects, 2.5 Facilities Construction and Major Renovations, and 2.6 Other Acquisition and Restoration Activities.
 The activities under program 3.0 Operation and Maintenance of Works and Lands that may include capital improvement projects are 3.1 Land Management and 3.2 Works.

-The purpose of the CIP is to project future needs and anticipated future funding requirements to meet those needs (The District uses a pay-as-you-go approach and does not incur bonded debt).
-The CIP contains only those projects that will be owned and capitalized as fixed assets by the District.
+The purpose of the CIP is to project future needs and anticipated future funding requirements to meet those needs, including expenditures for basic construction costs (permits, inspections, communications requirements, utilities, outside building, site development, etc.) and other related capital project costs (land, survey, existing facility acquisition, professional services, etc.).
+The District uses a pay-as-you-go approach and does not incur bonded debt.
+The plan contains only those projects that will be owned and capitalized as fixed assets by the District.

-The CIP includes expenditures for basic construction costs (permits, inspections, communications requirements, utilities, outside building, site development, etc.) and other related capital project costs (land, survey, existing facility acquisition, professional services, etc.).

-The District's current capital improvement projects are budgeted under the following program activities: 1.2 Research, Data Collection, Analysis and Monitoring; 2.1 Land Acquisition; 2.3 Surface Water Projects; 2.5 Facilities Construction and Major Renovations; 3.1 Land Management; and 3.2 Works.

-Standard definitions for these programs and activities used by all five water management districts for CIP preparation follow:
+The District's current planned capital improvement projects are budgeted under the following program activities: 1.2 Research, Data Collection, Analysis and Monitoring, 2.1 Land Acquisition, 2.3 Surface Water Projects, 2.5 Facilities Construction and Major Renovations, 3.1 Land Management, and 3.2 Works.
+The following standard definitions for these programs and activities are used by all five water management districts: